elchin-jafar/holbertonschool-shell/io_redirections_and_filters/README.md

-15 - shows lines which include the word "root" in /etc/passwd file 16 - count the lines which include the word "bin" inside /etc/passwd file 17 - write the file contain searching pattern and also 3 lines after those lines
+15 - shows lines which include the word "root" in /etc/passwd file 16 - count the lines which include the word "bin" inside /etc/passwd file 17 - write the file contain searching pattern and also 3 lines after those lines 18 - find all lines that doesnt match with pattern